Monday, 19 May 2014

 ● their idea of sin is incorrect (verse 9);

-● the righteous (the religious authorities) who Christ Jesus were wrong: he is God’s agent (verse 10);
+● the righteous (the religious authorities) were wrong about Christ Jesus: he is God’s agent (verse 10);

 ● he has defeated sin (verse 11).